Endoscopic pituitary surgery (transsphenoidal)

 Step 4: remove the tumor

-Through a small hole in the sella, the tumor is removed by the neurosurgeon in pieces with special instruments called curettes (Fig. 4).
+Through a small hole in the sella, the tumor is removed by the neurosurgeon in pieces with long grasping instruments (Fig. 4).

 The center of the tumor is cored out, allowing the tumor margins to fall inward so the surgeon can reach it.
 After all visible tumor is removed, the surgeon advances the endoscope into the sella to look and inspect for hidden tumor.
 Some tumors grow sideways into the cavernous sinus, a collection of veins.
 It may be difficult to completely remove this portion of the tumor without causing injury to the nerves and vessels.
 Any tumor left behind may be treated later with radiation.